muratk5n/thirdwave/en/README.md

 ---

-He should be able to control who is allowed into his state.
+Governors, local politicians should have a say on who is allowed into their states.

 CNN: "Texas to send busloads of undocumented immigrants to the US Capitol, Gov. Greg Abbott says"